 Calling for Material

-An important output of phase II is to provide an online platform for an inventory of existing networks, projects, reports, books and articles as well as videos and events related to issues of equality and diversity in the Arctic.
+An important output of phase II is to provide an online platform for an inventory of existing networks, projects, reports, books and articles as well as videos and events related to issues of equality in the Arctic.

 If you can contribute to these endeavours we would be very grateful.
 Please contact Embla at The Icelandic Arctic Cooperation Network.